juankarlos999/DjangoProject/README.md

 # This is my first proyect Django

-command for start server Django : python3 manage.py runserver &
+command to start server Django : python3 manage.py runserver &